toreanderson/toreanderson.github.io/_posts/2017-01-21-ipv6-roaming-in-the-uk.markdown

 | Telenor Norway | 4G   | Works perfectly  | IPv4-only connection |

 In 2G and 3G coverage this looks like the standard HLR/HSS blacklisting trick.
-However the 4G behaviour is very unusual, as the blacklisting trick does not apply here.
+However the 4G behaviour is very unusual (as the blacklisting trick is specific to 2G and 3G).

 IPv6-only PDP contexts work fine with my Telenor SIM card, but not with my Tele 2 one.
 My phone logs this latter failure as being due to an *unknown/invalid